NishChal370/ReactJS-ContextApi-Guide/README.md

 **Props Drilling:**

-It is the situation when the data of parent component is passed to every nested child component cause last child need that data.
+It occurs when the data of the parent component is supplied to each of the nested child components because the last child requires that data.
-It can cause unnecessary passing of data wether the nested component needed or not.
+It can result in needless data transfer, regardless of whether the nested component is required.

 ![PropsDrillFlow](./src/assets/images/propDrillingChart.jpg)